RWS/studio-api-docs/apiconcepts/translationmemory/setting_up_the_import_project.md

 Setting up the Project
 =====
-In this chapter you will learn how to develop a simple command-line application for creating TMs and importing multiple *.tmx files in <var:VisualStudioEdition> using C#.
+In this chapter you will learn how to develop a simple command-line application for creating TMs and importing multiple *.tmx files in Var:VisualStudioEdition using C#.

 Start by creating a new Console Application called Sdl.**SDK.LanguagePlatform.Samples.BatchImport**.